skeeto/skeeto.github.com/_posts/2019-05-29-UTF-8-String-Indexing-Strategies.markdown

 Despite this, UTF-8 is still chosen in a number of programming languages, or at least in their implementations.
-In this article I'll discuss four examples — Emacs Lisp, Julia, and Go — and how each takes a slightly different approach.
+In this article I'll discuss three examples — Emacs Lisp, Julia, and Go — and how each takes a slightly different approach.

 ### Emacs Lisp